Skip to content

 The OFAC 50% Rule states that any entity owned 50% or more by a sanctioned person is itself considered sanctioned, even if not explicitly listed on the SDN List.
 This rule makes ultimate beneficial ownership (UBO) analysis an integral part of effective screening.

-For UK firms using U.S. dollar correspondent accounts, OFAC sanctions apply de facto to all USD-denominated payments.
-Violations attract penalties of up to $250,000 per transaction or twice the transaction value on a strict liability basis โ€” no proof of intent required.
-OFAC civil enforcement actions exceeded $1 billion in 2023โ€“24.
+For Australian firms using U.S. dollar correspondent accounts -- which includes most major Australian banks -- OFAC sanctions apply de facto to all USD-denominated payments.
+Violations attract penalties of up to USD 250,000 per transaction or twice the transaction value on a strict liability basis -- no proof of intent required.
+OFAC civil enforcement actions exceeded $1 billion in 2023-24.

 Types of sanctions screening: a practical overview